Crystals Index page

 soldering iron tips

 An iron stand.
 Is not just a holder for your expensive iron, it keeps everything else safe from it's heat.
 It also protects the iron from leaking heat onto things it may be accidently be touching.
 An iron that is transferring heat is using up the tips life.
-Your iron's tip will last longer within the iron stand.
+Your iron's tip will last longer within it's proper iron stand.

-Flux brush and damp sponge.
-Brushes do not last too long wet with flux.
-Buy them from your stained glass supply store, they are cheap.
-The sponge is for cleaning the hot iron tip with.
-If your iron is not temperature regulated, it'll over heat so the sponge is a savage way to get the temperature down.
+If your iron is not temperature regulated, it'll over heat so the sponge is also an effective but savage way to get the tip temperature down.

 soldering iron flux and solder